CloudLabs-MOC/CloudLabs-SEED/Cryptography/TLS: Transport Layer Security/TLS-Transport-Layer-Security.md

     Please remember to hide your password in your lab report if you are using a real password.

-**Cleanup.** After finishing this task, please remember to remove the CA’s certificate from your browser, and also remove any entry that you have added to/etc/hosts on your VM.
+**Cleanup.** After finishing this task, please remember to remove the CA’s certificate from your browser, and also remove any entry that you have added to /etc/hosts on your VM.

 ## 6 Submission